David--K/patterns-frameworks-zusammenfassung/zusammenfassung.md

 Definiert eine one-to-many Abhängigkeit zwischen Objekten, sodass wenn ein Objekt seinen Zustand ändert alle davon abhängenden Objekte informiert werden.

 ## Beziehung zu anderen Patterns
-Ist wie `Chain of Responsibility`, `Command` und `Mediator` eine Weg um Sender und Empfänger miteinander zu verbinden.
+Ist wie `Chain of Responsibility`, `Command` und `Mediator` ein Weg um Sender und Empfänger miteinander zu verbinden.

 There’s a popular implementation of the Mediator pattern that relies on Observer.
 The mediator object plays the role of publisher, and the components act as subscribers which subscribe to and unsubscribe from the mediator’s events.
 When Mediator is implemented this way, it may look very similar to Observer.